Our organic neem oil is blended with 15% organic olive oil to assist in pourability.

 Neem oil has been used medicinally and cosmetically for hundreds of years.
 Its long-term use has made it one of the oldest medicines available today.
-Neem oil is product that has withstood the test of time.
+Neem oil is a product that has withstood the test of time.
 Neem has been used in India since 2000-4000 BC, and was referred to in ancient Indian texts.
 All parts of the neem tree were used, the leaves, twigs, and oil from the nuts.
 Neem trees are cherished in India, where they are considered good luck.
-Since India’s neem trees were used so extensively, they were affectionately referred to as “the village pharmacy”.
+Since India’s neem trees were used so extensively, they were affectionately referred to as "the village pharmacy".
 Even today, neem is a key herb used in Ayurvedic and Unani medicine.

 Medicinal and Cosmetic Use

 Neem is widely deployed in many different toiletries such as soap, toothpaste, hair care products, and skin care products.
 The oil has moisturizing and regenerative properties, contains vitamin E, and has essential fatty acids.
 It is also used to deter mosquitoes, fleas, flies, ticks, mites, and lice.
 It is suitable for dietary use, but only under the direct supervision of someone qualified in the administration of this substance.

 In salves: add a few drops to your healing salve.

 In soaps: use with your base oils.

 Garden pesticide: Mix with castille soap and water, spray onto infested plants as needed.
 The spray will suffocate soft bodied insects, and will repel other insects.